-- A. The operator shall maintain an up-to-date list record of the owners, the descriptions and registration numbers of all Private Hire vehicles employed by the business and their drivers, which shall include details of any unique driver identity reference any radio call sign used, and shall produce such a listthis information on request to an Authorised Officer of the Council or Police OfficerConstable. - B. The operator shall immediately notify the Council Licensing Service Officer when any vehicle or driver ceases in his/her employ, or any vehicle or driver commences his/her employ. - C. (i) The operator shall not operate any vehicle, in the Controlled Borough of West Lancashire, as a Private Hire vehicle unless that vehicle has been licensed by the Council as a Private Hire vehicle under Section 48 of the Local Government (Miscellaneous Provisions) Act 1976.
+- A. The operator shall maintain an up-to-date list of the owners, the descriptions and registration numbers of all Private Hire vehicles employed by the business and their drivers, which shall include details of any radio call sign used, and shall produce such a list on request to an Authorised Officer of the Council or Police Constable. - B. The operator shall immediately notify the Council Licensing Officer when any vehicle or driver ceases in his/her employ, or any vehicle or driver commences his/her employ. - C. (i) The operator shall not operate any vehicle, in the Controlled Borough of West Lancashire, as a Private Hire vehicle unless that vehicle has been licensed by the Council as a Private Hire vehicle under Section 48 of the Local Government (Miscellaneous Provisions) Act 1976. - The operator shall, before operating any vehicle as a Private as a Private Hire vehicle, require the proprietor of the vehicle unless that vehicle has been licensed by the Council as a Private Hire vehicle under Section 48 of the Local Government (Miscellaneous Provisions) Act 1976.

 (ii) The operator shall not cause, permit or allow any person, in the Controlled Borough of West Lancashire, to drive a Private Hire vehicle operated by him/her unless that person has been licensed by the Council as a Private Hire driver under Section 51 of the Local Government (Miscellaneous Provisions) Act 1976.

 Before the operator causes, permits or allow any person to drive a Private Hire vehicle operated by him/her, he/she shall require such a person to deposit with him/her the current Private Hire drivers licence granted by the Council to that person, under Section 51 of the Local Government (Miscellaneous Provisions) Act 1976.

-D. On leaving the employ of an operator, a driver or vehicle proprietor shall be entitled to receive immediately on demand the return of the licences mentioned in condition 7 (c) (ii)
+D. On leaving the employ of an operator a driver or vehicle proprietor shall be entitled to receive immediately on demand the return of the licences mentioned in condition 7 (c) (ii)